Eleven courses in computer science including:

 An introduction to numerical methods for solving mathematical problems.
 Topics chosen from interpolation, numerical differentiation and integration, solutions to linear and nonlinear systems, numerical solutions to differential equations and related topics.

 Prerequisite: Completion of two of the following courses: MATH 170,171, 211 and 270.
 This course is cross-listed as MATH 241.
-This course fulfills the QR graduation requirement.
 Offered in even numbered spring semesters.

 251 Computer Organization and Architecture